VaidikPatel27/Neural-Seizure_Detect/README.md

 Here we have data of different patient's EEG and Spectrogram files in the format of parquet files, with their patient ID.
 We have a train.csv file to get the time stemps with EEG and spectrogram ID's to fetch from the patient's parquet file of EEG and spectrogram.

 #### Note:
 Due to space limitations I can not upload entire dataset as it is 25GB+ dataset.
-Hence I uploaded fraction of data with the csv file I created from the entire dataaset, named 'Neuro_Detect_train.parquet'.
-I also provided code to extract data from the files to, for referemce.
+Hence I uploaded 5 parquet files that I created from the entire dataset, named 'Neuro_Detect_train_{1 to 5}.parquet'.
+Before using it merge them.

-#
+I also provided code to extract data from the files too, for referemce.